derektypist/coding-traineeship-projects/README.md

 # Coding Traineeship Projects

+Coding Traineeship Program from [IT Career Switch](https://www.itcareerswitch.co.uk) in 4 steps.

 ## Completion of Step 1 - Introduction to Development

 The training is delivered via multimedia rich video tutorials, PowerPoint slides and quizzes.